masiedu4/michaelasiedu-portfolio/src/content/blog/humility.md

 Know the limits of your understanding and seek guidance from mentors, wise counsel, and, for believers, God.

-Surrender your desires and plans to align with God's will in all aspects of your life.
+Surrender your desires to align with God's will in all aspects of your life.

 > James 4:10 advises humbling oneself before the Lord, acknowledging God's sovereignty, and seeking His will.